Bachelor of Science in Applied Psychology

 Where you start depends on where you are in your psychology career.
 Our admissions advisors will help you determine the best course for your Applied Psychology Degree Program based on your prior experience, prior education, and educational goals.

 Hodges University’s Psychology Pathway has been designed to meet you where you are and provide the foundation for you to succeed in your career goals.
-We’ve devised our Accounting program around working adults, and we offer the courses you need to propel you forward on campus, online, and through our blended approach.
+We’ve devised our Applied Psychology program around working adults, and we offer the courses you need to propel you forward on campus, online, and through our blended approach.

 The career outlook for psychology is greater than most, with the demand for psychologists, substance abuse counselors, and social workers growing at a rate of 16%.
 Small class size of 14:1 allows you to receive the individual attention you need to fully comprehend the subject matter and achieve the degree necessary to help you on your pathway to achievement.
 Psychologist, substance abuse counselors, and social workers find employment helping both adults and children through difficult times.